NewTanachot/Reminder-Me-PWA/README.md

 # Sound Interesting ?

-Play demo in this link - https://reminder-me-chi.vercel.app/, You can register your account 😃 Thank you for playing.
+Play demo in this link - https://reminder-me-chi.vercel.app/, You can register your account 😃 Thank you for trying it out.

 ## Light Theme 🌝
 <div align="left">